 Click on an offering mode for more details.

 Students work with professionals involved in the management of patients with brain injury, demonstrate their ability to select appropriate assessment techniques for a variety of neuropsychological disorders, conduct neuropsychological assessments in various clinical groups, and communicate the results of these assessments to allied health workers, patients and their carers in an appropriate manner.

 Availability Location Mode Non-standard teaching period UWA (Perth) Off-campus Non-standard teaching period UWA (Perth) Off-campus Non-standard teaching period UWA (Perth) Off-campus

-- Indicative assessments in this unit are as follows: (1) presentation at the Neuropsychology Case Conference and (2) placement documents (logbooks, casebooks, summary of placement hours, placement reports).
+Indicative assessments in this unit are as follows: (1) components of the placement portfolio (logbook and casebook reports signed by supervisor) collected from cases seen on this placement and (2) placement documents (summary of placement hours, placement reports).
 Further information is available in the unit outline.